The Game of Love (Wayne Fontana and the Mindbenders song): Charting and awards

 The song went to number 1 on the New Zealand music charts.
 According to Morris's brother Rikki Morris, the song was a surprise hit and so the 500 pressed copies sold out, meaning that the single hit number one but could not remain there.

 The reworking of the song gave Morris a 1987 RIANZ award for best engineer and a nomination for best producer.
 The song was accompanied by a video by then-teenager Paul Middleditch that was also nominated for best video and is now considered one of the highlights of New Zealand 80s music-video making.

+Sylvie Vartan versions

+Original 1965 version

+In 1965, the song was adapted into French by Frank Gérald as Quand tu es là (meaning "When you are there") and performed by French pop singer Sylvie Vartan and was released as a single in July 1965 as the second single off of her 1966 studio album Il y a deux filles en moi ("There are two girls in me").
+Vartan's original version peaked at Number 18 on the French Belgian charts in 1965.

+Charts

+1990 version

+In late 1990, 25 years after the release of Vartan's original recording, Vartan re-recorded the French adaption and released it as a non-album single on Philips Records (the longtime and former label of her ex-husband Johnny Hallyday, of whom Vartan was married to at the time when she released her original recording), produced by Étienne Daho under the moniker "E.D.".
+Vartan's re-recording was a minor hit on the French charts in early 1991, charting from 9 February to 9 March 1991, peaking at Number 48.